-Payroll adjustment relating to The responsibility allowances the sta
+3 Payroll adjustment relating to responsibility allowances

 Testing on the payroll system identified a control weakness in relation to the process of

 The Council should consider the implementation of a standard Council wide process for the award of responsibility allowances.
 HR will work with Education to agree a standard council wide process for the award of responsibility allowances.